-We want smokefree schools gates all across Wales.
-This will be monitored by a map and when the majority of schools has smokefree school gates, that area will turn green.
+We want smokefree schools gates all across Wales, to reduce second-hand smoke for young people.
+This will be monitored by a map and when the majority of schools have smokefree school gates, that area will turn green.

 Wrexham, Ceredigion, Pembrokeshire, Swansea, Newport, Gwynedd and the Isle of Anglesey are filled with smokefree school gates - will your school be the next to join them?